 b) Reduce the number of players as it reduces the number of variables they have to consider.
 For example, to work on team defence; Instead of starting with 4v4 plus goalkeepers, first work on how they defend 1v1 or 2v2 (e.g. working on the first line in a zonal defence) then 3v3 and finally 4v4.
 To keep all players involved you can duplicate the exercise if space allows.

 c) To reduce the difficulty for the attack create or increase the attacking numerical overload (e.g. floaters or jokers who can go anywhere or play on the edge of the court) and vice versa.
-Do the opposite for the defence.
+Do the opposite in relation to defence.

 d) To reduce difficulty have the players go in waves, rather than continuous play, so the players are setup and organised when the next wave starts.

-9) Work on positional attack/defence instead of counter attacks
+9) To work on positional attack/defence instead of counter attacks

 When the defending team wins possession they must first pass to their goalkeeper before scoring.
 This allows the team that lost the ball to get in position.
 Alternatively, every outfield player of the team in possession must touch the ball before scoring which gives the defence time to get back in position.

-8) Work on counter attacking instead of positional attack/defence
+8) To work on counter attacking instead of positional attack/defence

 a) Introduce a maximum pass limit or time limit before the attacking team must score.